-Open calls ending soon12 May 2022
+Open calls ending soon15 February 2024

-Every Thursday we issue featured opportunities for creatives ending soon, find below a list of handpicked open calls with deadlines within the next week.
+Every week we issue featured opportunities for creatives ending soon, find below a list of handpicked open calls with deadlines within the next week.

 Visit our Resources page for a more comprehensive list of work, callouts and funding available to artists.